doctorzpfeng/starter-hugo-academic-fzp/content/publication/example4/index.md

 ---
-title: 'G-SM-CAM A Fast Visual Understanding of
-CNNs in SAR Images Interpretation'
+title: 'Analytical Interpretation of Latent Codes in InfoGAN with SAR Images'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  -Jingyuan Fan
   - admin
+  - Milos Dakovic
   - Hongbing Ji
   - Mingzhe Zhu
-  - Bo Zang
-  - Lingling Ding
+  - Ljubisa Stankovic

 # Author notes (optional)
 author_notes:
-  - 'First Author'
+  - 'First Author and Corresponding Author'
-  - 'Corresponding Author

-date: '2021-12-15T00:00:00Z'
+date: '2022-05-27T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).
-publishDate: '2021-12-15T00:00:00Z'
+publishDate: '2022-05-27T00:00:00Z'

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ['1']
+publication_types: ['2']

 # Publication name and optional abbreviated publication name.
-publication: In *The 2021 CIE International Conference on Radar*
+publication: In *arXiv*
-publication_short: In *RADAR 2021*
+publication_short: In *arXiv*

-abstract: Numerous automatic recognition methods based on convolutional neural networks (CNNs) can achieve high calculation efficiency owing to its end-to-end structure.
-However, the internal mechanism of CNNs is intransparent which is limiting or even disqualifying in SAR image interpretation.
-To provide a visual understanding of CNNs’ mechanism, we propose a Group- Self-Matching class activation mapping (G-SM-CAM) inspired by the split strategy and Self-Matching CAM.
-In specific, feature maps are firstly split into several groups and then the subfeature maps are merged as a new class activation.
-Finally, each class activation is ”self-matched” with the input image as the renewed feature maps to generate saliency map.
-G-SM-CAM is efficient and effective on SAR images, which runs dramatically faster than Self-Matching CAM at minor cost of saliency map quality.
-Numerous experimental results demonstrate the validity and efficiency of G-SM-CAM based on a benchmark dataset MSTAR.
+abstract: Generative Adversarial Networks (GANs) can synthesize abundant photo-realistic synthetic aperture radar (SAR) images.
+Some recent GANs (e.g., InfoGAN), are even able to edit specific properties of the synthesized images by introducing latent codes.
+It is crucial for SAR image synthesis since the targets in real SAR images are with different properties due to the imaging mechanism.
+Despite the success of InfoGAN in manipulating properties, there still lacks a clear explanation of how these latent codes affect synthesized properties, thus editing specific properties usually relies on empirical trials, unreliable and time-consuming.
+In this paper, we show that latent codes are disentangled to affect the properties of SAR images in a non-linear manner.
+By introducing some property estimators for latent codes, we are able to provide a completely analytical nonlinear model to decompose the entangled causality between latent codes and different properties.
+The qualitative and quantitative experimental results further reveal that the properties can be calculated by latent codes, inversely, the satisfying latent codes can be estimated given desired properties.
+In this case, properties can be manipulated by latent codes as we expect.

 # Summary.
 An optional shortened abstract.
 # summary:
 tags: []

 # Display this page in the Featured widget?
-featured: false
+featured: true

 # Custom links (uncomment lines below)
 # links: